Ailadir/Calcualtor/README.md

 Users should be able to:

-- Use calculator for all regular mathematical opeartion
+- Use calculator for all regular mathematical opeartion (some operations negative value still not working correctly)
 - See hover and focus states for all interactive elements on the page

 ### Screenshot